nramenta/flow/README.md

 ## Include

-Use the `include` tag to include bits and pieces of templates in your template.
+Use the `include` tag to include bits and pieces of templates in your template:

     {% include "path/to/sidebar.html" if page.sidebar %}